atengberg/doyoutodo/readme.md

 *Taken from https://github.com/dfinity/internet-identity/tree/main/demos/using-dev-build: if it would be better to copy a specific version so that a user does not need to chmod for the sake of easily installing, please let me know.
 Figured keeping it up to date / introducing typical configurations for development would be preferrable.

 This code is released open source to serve as a foundation for writing education articles while the originally intended DoYou app will be forked and further developed.

-While a full set of articles is planned, here’s a synopsis of the code in this project:
+Here’s a synopsis of the code in this project (from the developer notes article):

 At the core of this project is the todo.
 Building off the sample code Dfinity provided, the primary feature of a todo is its status (scheduledStatus): while a todo has all the usual metadata (date created, last updated, title, description, tags, author) to demonstrate Motoko and in particular variants (a type of enumeration with overloadable argument type, which itself can be a tuple), the status of a todo was created around the idea of a todo having a life cycle: